TheRealLeah/CSE120/README.md

 - when installing git and node.js a command prompt restart will be necessary for changes to be taken into effect after installation
 - if making changes to app and there are issues with the changes being reflected in app, run `expo start -c` to clear app cache
-- official app support is iOS other ways of running the app should be used for development testing only
+- official app support is for iOS other ways of running the app should be used for development testing only

 ## Project info

 The Volunteer Here App provides organizers a simple and efficient way of recruiting volunteers.
 Additionally, volunteers through the app, are given an easy way to find volunteering opportunities and establish connections with event organizers.